Assassin's Creed II: Discovery: Reception

 Assassin's Creed II: Discovery received generally positive reviews.
-IGN gave it an 8/10 for the Nintendo DS, and a 7/10 for the iOS.
+IGN gave it an 8/10 for the Nintendo DS and a 7/10 for the iOS.
 GameSpot rated it a 7/10 on the Nintendo DS.
-Official Nintendo Magazine Australia/New Zealand were more negative on the game giving it 55%, praising the game for the switch to 2D and the character animation, but complaining of lackluster missions, poor level design and fiddly controls, calling it a "Missed opportunity to right the first game's wrongs" and a "by the numbers platforming experience."
+Official Nintendo Magazine Australia/New Zealand was more negative, giving it 55% and praising the game for the switch to 2D and the character animation, but complaining about lackluster missions, poor level design and fiddly controls, calling it a "missed opportunity to right the first game's wrongs" and a "by the numbers platforming experience."

-GameZone's Natalie Romano gave the game an 8/10, saying it is "An impressive game true to the series, Assassin's Creed II: Discovery is actually an entertaining title that makes the best companion to the console version.
+GameZone's Natalie Romano gave the game an 8/10, stating, "An impressive game true to the series, Assassin's Creed II: Discovery is actually an entertaining title that makes the best companion to the console version.
 That said, the game is far from perfect but it's easy to look past the flaws when the game is too fun to even want to put down.
 If you bought Assassin's Creed II then you really must buy Discovery."